Download Mediasite Presentation and Upload to Video Platforms

 - This will open the Download Presentation Content window.
+Click on the Create Publish to Go button.

-- Click on the Create Publish to Go button.
-You will see a message: Depending on the length of your presentation, Publish to Go may take some time.
+NOTE: Depending on the length of your presentation, Publish to Go may take some time.

 - Click on Download Publish to Go.
 The file will begin downloading to your Downloads folder.
 Your browser will display

 Again, please be patient.
 Do not close the browser or shut off your computer.
 Depending on your internet connection,

 this may take a while.
 If your presentation is long, it may take even longer to download